Higgsboson-X/vg101-2019su/rc/rc1/rc1.md

 > Dagbert
 > ```

-Then the script finds the position of the first letter of a word in the form of `(r, c)` that is found in the matrix.
+Then the function finds the position of the first letter of a word in the form of `(r, c)` that is found in the matrix.
 The word can be in horizontal, vertical and diagonal in both directions (left and right), case insensitive.
 Output the results in the file `output.txt` in the format of `[word] is located at (r, c) in the [direction] direction ` (direction: `right/left/up/down/up right/up left/down right/down left`), line separated.
 For instance, the output of the input file above should be the following:

 > `output.txt`
 >